 ESPA-3102.
 BASIC SPANISH II.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): ESPA-3101.
 Corequisite(s): None.
-It can be offered in presential, hybrid or online modality.
-The

-Basic Spanish II course is part of the General Education component and uses reading to develop the linguistic skills in the academic context.
+The Basic Spanish II course is part of the General Education component and uses reading to develop the linguistic skills in the academic context.
 Exposes the student to literary experiences which prepare him/her to value different contemporary cultural manifestations.
 This course procures that the student acquires the necessary skills to compose a research paper.
 Particularly, emphasizes in the procedure of quoting correctly and in the ethical use of information.
 Continues with the development of language arts and with the study of contemporary literary discourse of Spanish, Hispanic Americans, and Caribbean authors, in the light of current topics.

 ESPA-3201.
 INTRODUCTION TO LITERARY GENRES I. Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): ESPA-3102.
 Corequisite(s): None.
 Can be substituted by ESPA3111-3112, ESPA4221-4222 or ESPA4231-4232.
-It can be offered in presential, hybrid or online modality.
 This course studies the distinctive elements and characteristics of the literary narrative discourse: story and novel.
 Studies the literary work of representative authors from Hispanic literature, with emphasis in Hispano American authors.
 The genre development is made in a schematic form and its evolution in time is examined.
 The genre development in Spanish literature will serve as a basis to know its evolution in Hispanic America, to which we belong.
 Note: The student may have also approved the Advanced Level Exam of CEEB as a requisite.

 ESPA-3202.
 INTRODUCTION TO LITERARY GENRES II.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): ESPA-3201.
 Corequisite(s): None.
 Can be substituted by ESPA3111-3112, ESPA4221-4222 or ESPA4231-4232.
-It can be offered in presential, hybrid or online modality.
 This course studies the distinctive elements and characteristics of the essay, lyric and drama literary discourse.
 Examines the literary production of representative authors from Hispanic literature, with emphasis in Hispano American authors.
 The genre development is made in a schematic form and its evolution in time is examined.
 The genre development in the Spanish literature will serve as a basis to know its evolution in Hispanic America, to which we belong.
 Note: The student may have also approved the Advanced Level Exam of CEEB as a requisite.

 ESPA-3211.
-INTRODUCTION TO SPANISH LITERATURE I. Credits: 3.
+INTRODUCTION TO SPANISH LITERATURE I.

+Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): ESPA-3102.
 Corequisite(s): None.
-It can be offered in presential, hybrid or online modality.
 The course proposes to conduct a panoramic study of the methods of literary representation used by creators in Castilian language, from its origin in the Middle Age to the XVI century.
 The evolution process of peninsular literature is presented through the tendencies and more representative periods, such as the Medieval and the Renaissance.
 The students are exposed to several discourse manifestations, mainly literary: narratives, poetics and dramatic.
 Note: The student may have also approved the Advanced Level Exam of CEEB as a requisite.

 ESPA-3212.
 INTRODUCTION TO SPANISH LITERATURE II.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): ESPA-3211.
 Corequisite(s): None.
-It can be offered in presential, hybrid or online modality.
 This course is a continuation of ESPA-3211.
 In this context, the course will continue to study the literary moments within the main currents, authors, and representative selections of Spanish literature from the Golden Age to present time.

 ESPA-4221.
 HISPANIC AMERICAN LITERATURE I. Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): ESPA-3102.
 Corequisite(s): None.
-It can be offered in presential, hybrid or online modality.
 This course presents a historical panorama of the cultural and literary work in Hispanic America, from Pre-Hispanic, colonial and independence periods to the time of modernism consolidation in the Hispano American republics.
 Note: The student may have also approved the Advanced Level Exam of CEEB as a requisite.